Adaptive Choropleth Mapper: An Open-Source Web-Based Tool for Synchronous Exploration of Multiple Variables at Multiple Spatial Extents

 Assistant Professor

-Wei Kang is an Assistant Professor at the University of North Texas with interests in spatial data science, housing, urban & neighborhood change, spatial inequality, and sustainability.
+Wei Kang is an Assistant Professor at UC Riverside with interests in spatial data science, housing, urban & neighborhood change, spatial inequality, and sustainability.

 Levi John Wolf